KxSystems/embedPy/README.md

 ### Executing Python code ###

 The interface allows execution of Python code directly in a q console or from a script.
-Both in the console and scripts, Python code should be prefixed with `p)`.
+In both the console and scripts, Python code should be prefixed with `p)`
 ```q
 q)p)print(1+2)
 3
 ```
-Multiline Python code in q scripts can be loaded and executed.
+Multiline Python code can be loaded and executed in q scripts.
 Prefix the first line of the code with `p)`.
 Subsequent lines of Python code should be indented according to the usual Python indentation rules.  e.g.
 ```bash
 $ cat test.q
 a:1                   / q code